 How the body works

 So here’s the way the body works.
 Every process is highly regulated.
 Whether we burn calories as energy or whether it goes towards fat storage is tightly controlled.
 As we eat, calories go in.
-Calories go out as basal metabolism (used for vital organs, heat production, etc) and exercise.
+Calories go out as basal metabolism (used for vital organs, heat production, etc) and physical activity.
 Fat can go into storage or it can go out of storage.

 What controls this decision?
-We all agree that the main hormone involved is insulin.
+We hopefully all agree that the main hormone involved is insulin.
 As we eat, insulin goes up.
 Notice that the body does not respond to calories equally.
 Some calories (white bread) will raise insulin a lot, and others (butter) will hardly raise insulin at all.
 This should have been the first clue that calories are not the common language of weight gain/loss.
 The body has no receptors for calories and has no way of measuring calories.

 Consider two foods that are equal caloric values – a plate of cookies versus a salad with olive oil with salmon.
 As soon as you eat, the body’s metabolic response is completely different and easily measured.
 One will raise insulin a lot, and the other won’t.
-So why do we pretend like the body cares about calories.
+So why do we pretend like the body cares about calories?

 Since we are eating more at that moment than can be used by the body, some of this food energy gets stored away, either as glycogen or fat.
 This is insulin’s role.
 It stores food energy through the processes of glycogen synthesis and de novo lipogenesis (making of new fat in the liver).